Log in or register to download unlimited Forex robots!

 SYDNEY, Jan 14 (Reuters) - Concerns about the global economy battered commodities and kept Asian equities subdued on Wednesday, while the euro was pinned near nine-year lows as investors bet the European Central Bank was just a week away from launching a new stimulus campaign.

-Copper futures suddenly plunged 6.3 percent to $5,489 a tonne as major chart support full.
+Copper futures suddenly plunged 6.3 percent to $5,489 a tonne as major chart support cracked.
 The industrial metal is often considered a weathervane of world demand.

 Not helping the mood was news that the World Bank had cut its 2015 global growth forecasts to 3 percent from 3.4 percent because of sluggishness in the euro zone, Japan and some major emerging economies.